meizabel/documentation/motivation/immutability.md

 If you introduce new event types into your system, this should have no impact on existing behavior.
 Typically, it is only new features or functionality that use the new event types.

 #### Changing existing event definitions
 Handling changes to event type definitions requires more complex changes to your system.
 For example, your event store may hold many instances of an old version of an event type while the system raises events that are a later version, or different bounded contexts may raise different versions of the same event.
-Your system must be capable of handling multiple versions of the same event.Some of the ways to handle versioning are described in the “CQRS Journey” [chapter](https://msdn.microsoft.com/en-us/library/jj591577.aspx).
+Your system must be capable of handling multiple versions of the same event.Some of the ways to handle versioning are described in the “CQRS Journey” [Reference 4: A CQRS and ES Deep Dive](https://msdn.microsoft.com/en-us/library/jj591577.aspx) chapter.

 ### Isolation of storage and deployment aspects from the main code